furiosa-ai/warboy-vision-models/README.md

 </details>

 # <div align="center">Documentation</div>
-Please see below for a installation adn usage example.
+Please refer below for a installation and usage example.

 ## Installation
-For the project, it is necessary to install various software componenets provided by FuriosaAI.
-If you want to learn more about the installation of package, driver and furiosa-sdk, please refer to the followings:
+To use this project, it's essential to install various software components provided by FuriosaAI.
+For detailed instructions on installing packages, drivers, and the Furiosa SDK, please see the following:

 - **Driver, Firmeware and Runtime Installation** ([English](https://furiosa-ai.github.io/docs/latest/en/software/installation.html) | [한국어](https://furiosa-ai.github.io/docs/latest/ko/software/installation.html))